Single board computer projects

 Packet Serial

-In packet serial mode RoboClaw expects TTL level RS-232 serial data to control direction and speed of each motor.
-Packet serial is typically used to control RoboClaw from a microcontroller or PC.
-If using a PC a MAX232 or an equivalent level converter circuit must be used since RoboClaw only works with TTL level input.
-In packet serial mode each RoboClaw is assigned a unique address.
+In packet serial mode RoboClaw can control direction and speed of each motor.
+Each RoboClaw is assigned a unique address.
 There are 8 addresses available.
 This means up to 8 RoboClaws can be on the same serial port.
-Encoders are supported in Packet Serial mode, refer to the RoboClaw user manual for setup instructions.
+Encoders are supported in Packet Serial mode.
+All the information are in the RoboClaw user manual page 58.

 Serial communication